 Here are some new ways doctors are using radiation in mesothelioma patients:

 - Intensity Modulated Radiation Therapy (IMRT).
 This type of radiation uses targeted beams to attack mesothelioma tumors.
 The American Cancer Society explains that IMRT “shapes the radiation beams to fit the tumor and aims them at the tumor from several angles, as well as adjusting the intensity (strength) of the beams to limit the dose reaching nearby normal tissues.”
-Targeted radiation prevents healthy cells from damage.
-This reduces the side effects of radiation.
+Targeted radiation protects healthy cells from damage, which reduces the side effects of radiation.
 IMRT is even used after pleurectomy with decortication to kill any remaining cancer cells.

 In 2014, doctors published results of a study using IMRT in pleural mesothelioma surgery.
 The median survival for patients who had IMRT after extrapleural pneumonectomy was over 28 months.
 That’s just over 2 years.